 7. Teach an Online Course

-We’ve all got some valuable talents to share with the world — and chances are there’s someone out there who would pay to learn more about what you’re an expert in.
-Whether it’s creative writing, singing, or coding in JavaScript, get your knowledge out there and get paid for it with platforms like Udemy and Teachable.
+If you’re highly skilled in a certain area, chances are there’s someone out there who would pay to learn what you’re an expert at.
+Whether it’s creative writing, singing, or coding in JavaScript, you might be able to get paid for sharing your knowledge with platforms like Udemy, Teachable, or Thinkific.

 8. Become a Tutor